The first boule hits and moves (“pushes”) the jack.

 Answer: NO. After a team has thrown its first boule, it no longer has the right to challenge the jack.
 Team A has thrown its first boule.
 Its window of opportunity for challenging the jack has closed.

 Q3: Can team B challenge a jack that is pushed beyond 10 meters by the first boule, if the jack’s original position was measured?

-Answer: NO. It has already been determined that the jack was thrown to a valid distance.
-Players sometimes cite a mythical rule that “the second team has a right to play to a jack between 6 and 10 meters”.
-They argue that the jack should be rejected as invalid because it is now more than 10 meters from the circle.
+Answer: NO. Neither team may challenge the jack after the jack has been measured and shown to be valid.
+Players sometimes cite a mythical rule that “the second team has a right to play to a jack between 6 and 10 meters”, and argue that the jack is invalid because it is now more than 10 meters from the circle.
 But in actuality there is no such rule.
-In this situation, it has already been established via measurement that the jack was thrown to a legal distance.
+In this situation, the jack has been measured and shown to be valid.
 It therefore cannot be challenged.